raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 ## Controls

-The d-pad and A and B buttons are required to play this game.
+A set of Directional and Action buttons are required to play this game.
 These buttons are used to navigate menus, and are mandatory in main gameplay.

+On personal computers, you can use the keyboard (Arrows & Z + X, or WASD & , + .), or a compatible gamepad (D-pad & A + B).
+During an active game, the pause menu can be accessed by pressing ESC/Start.
+Otherwise, pressing either button twice in succession will quickly exit the game.

-You can also optionally use the crank to perform the turning action usually done by the A and B buttons.
-This can be toggled in the Options menu.
+On Playdate, you can also optionally use the crank to perform the turning action usually done by the Action buttons — this can be toggled in the Options menu.
 (The crank can also be used to navigate menus.)

 ## Gameplay

-When you start a new game, you'll be faced with the HEXAPLEX — a grid of 19 tris (black, gray, or white), all interlaced with one another.
+When you start a new game, you'll be faced with the HEXAPLEX — a grid of 19 tris (dark, dithered, or light), all interlaced with one another.
 Your goal is simple: create HEXAs!

-Use the D-pad to navigate your Cursor along the HEXAPLEX, and the A and B buttons (or the crank) to rotate the currently-selected hexagon clockwise or counter-clockwise — this is called a Swap.
+Use the Directional buttons to navigate your Cursor along the HEXAPLEX, and the Action buttons (or, on Playdate, the crank) to rotate the currently-selected hexagon clockwise or counter-clockwise — this is called a Swap.

 A full hexagon of similarly-colored tris is called a HEXA.
 These are the main way to earn points — create a HEXA match, and BOOM!!
 You gain points, and the tris involved are randomized and replaced.